South Kesteven: Composition

-Of the 27 independent councillors, nine form the "Democratic Independent Group", eight form the "Grantham Independent" group, five form the "Independent Group", three form the "South Kesteven Independent Group", and the other two are not aligned to any group.
+Of the 25 independent councillors, eight form the "Democratic Independent Group", six form the "Grantham Independent Group", five form the "Independent Group", three form the "South Kesteven Independent Group", and the other three are not aligned to any group.
+All seats on the council's cabinet are held by members of the Democratic Independent Group, Grantham Independent Group and the Independent Group.
 The next election is due in 2027.